TypicalModMaker/QuboLinker/README.md

 If you need help setting it up, join my discord server: https://discord.isnow.dev

 Features:
-  - Auto balancing each IP-Range
+  - Auto balancing an IP-Rangeeach
   - Auto reconnect on client when master server loses connection to internet or crashes, clients wont stop until they send all the results.
   - Sending all the output to the mastserver so no need to check output on each server
-  - Auto connection thru the start socketserver module (requires being online 24/7 on each client and providing client ips at vpses.txt)
+  - Auto connection thru the client start server module (requires it being online 24/7 on each client and providing client ips at vpses.txt)
   - Auto converting CIDR notation to an ip-range
   - Status & Stop command at the master server